-Applications for Accommodation open at the beginning of April.
+Applications for Accommodation open at midnight on April 1st.
 Your son/daughter can apply for Accommodation as soon as it has opened provided they have made an application to us, and have accepted us as either Firm or Insurance.

 This is the last date that your son/daughter can apply through the main UCAS process.
 Any applications received after this date will automatically go into Clearing.
 Clearing is a process that will allow your son/daughter a final opportunity to find a place at university should they be without an offer at this stage.
 Clearing vacancies and entry requirements will be advertised on the UCAS website, as well as the Cardiff Met website.

 This is the time where Cardiff Met receives the bulk of exam results from UCAS in order to confirm places.
-We receive the BTEC results in July, and A level, Access to HE Diploma, Irish and Scottish exam results are released to us in August.
+We receive some BTEC results in July, and in August we receive A levels, Access to HE Diploma, other BTEC results, Irish and Scottish exam results.

-If your son/daughter has met the terms of their offer and has a confirmed place (on UCAS as Unconditional Firm), they will be sent their joining information in the post, with additional information and important links via email.
+If your son/daughter has met the terms of their offer and has a confirmed place (on UCAS as Unconditional Firm), they will be sent their joining information, with additional information and important links via email.